-Being safe in, and around, the school
+Staying Safe in, and around, the school

 To increase security for the cars and safety for pedestrians, students are not to sit in cars or to loiter in the car park.
-It is important to note that students from other colleges do not have authorised access to the car park.

 If you use the school carpark, drive at walking speed (10km/h) and be on the lookout for children.
 Road safety is everyone’s responsibility. https://bit.ly/school_travel

-The College as we said is a multi-purpose facility and visitors are required to check in at the front office during school opening hours 8:30am -4:00pm Monday to Friday.
+Visitors are required to check in at the front office during school opening hours 8:30am -4:00pm Monday to Friday.

 School Photos reminder